cloudfoundry-tutorials/cf-and-k8s/content/docs/overview.md

 ## Focus

 Cloud Foundry and Kubernetes differ in their focus.
 The focus of Cloud Foundry is applications, while the focus of Kubernetes is containers.
+When asked to compare Cloud Foundry and Kubernetes, Chip Childers, Executive Director of the Cloud Foundry Foundation had this to say:

+	"First, equating the Cloud Foundry experience to a Kubernetes experience is like equating apples and walnuts.
+They're not at all related.
+Kubernetes is all about being an infrastructure abstraction, but that's not optimized for developers, and it has a more broadly applicable set of use cases -- you can take a legacy app, slap it into a container and run it on Kubernetes; you could craft your own containers that are for a more modern architecture and run that on Kubernetes; and a whole bunch of things in between.
+The Cloud Foundry experience is focused on optimizing for the developer that's writing custom software for business or, in many cases, government applications.
+It's all about custom code."

 ### Cloud Foundry and Applications